vidomarkas/portfolio/README.md

 [vdomarkas.com](https://vdomarkas.com)

-This is a React application with a WordPress backend.
+React application with hooks connected to backend via WordPress API.

-Technologies used in this project:
+### Technologies used in this project:

 **React hooks** : useState, useEffect, useContext and some other custom hooks.
 **React context**: a way to pass props to deep nested components to avoid prop drilling.